Voyage of the Brooklyn Saints

-The Brooklyn arrived at the San Francisco Bay shortly after the Mexican–American War commenced in California, just as U.S. forces were gaining control of the area.
-Brooklyn's seventy male passengers were immediately pressed into service.
-Building the settlement had to wait while assigned military duties were performed.
-With food and shelter scarce, the colonists experienced initial hardships.
-Nonetheless, within three months, many acres of land in the San Joaquin Valley were fenced, planted with wheat, and a grain mill was erected.
-When military conflict moved south, the passengers worked communally to construct one hundred buildings during the first year.
-Soon eight nearby towns were founded, connected by ferries, roads and bridges.
-As other American settlers arrived, San Francisco grew into "the great emporium of the Pacific" and farm produce yielded one of California's first millionaires, John Horner.The Brooklyn colonists invested their time and resources into building up the Bay area, expecting the main body of Latter-day Saints to settle near them.
-However, Brigham Young chose the Great Salt Lake Valley as the center place for the Mormon population and as the site for a holy temple to be built.
-When official word of the new gathering place was issued, Samuel Brannan informed the disappointed Brooklyn settlers that their communal endeavors in San Francisco were at an end.
-Their joint property was sold.
+Brooklyn took six months to sail 24,000 miles.
+It arrived at the San Francisco Bay shortly after the Mexican–American War commenced in California, just as U.S. forces were gaining control of the area.
+Brooklyn's seventy male passengers were immediately pressed into service, delaying the construction of the planned settlement.

+Initially, food and shelter was scarce, but soon many acres of land in the San Joaquin Valley were fenced and planted with wheat, and a grain mill was erected.
+Eight nearby towns were founded, connected by ferries, roads and bridges.
+The Brooklyn Saints were instrumental in building San Francisco, which, as other American settlers arrived, grew into "the great emporium of the Pacific".

+In 1847, the Brooklyn colonists learned that instead of the main body of Latter-day Saints coming to California, Brigham Young had chosen the Great Salt Lake Valley as the new center place for the Mormon population.
 Although uniting with the rest of the Mormon populace was still much desired, the Brooklyn settlers lacked resources to undertake an 800-mile overland journey and start their lives over.

 Within three months, funding for a second migration became possible when gold was discovered at Coloma (January 24, 1848).
-Samuel Brannan publicized the rich finds locally in his newspaper and sent riders with a special edition back east, spurring the Gold Rush.
-Operating lucrative trading posts for miners soon made Brannan another of California's early millionaires.
-Most of the Brooklyn pioneers worked placer mines along the American River and were amply rewarded.
+Brannan publicized the rich finds locally in his newspaper and sent riders with a special edition back east, spurring the California Gold Rush.
+He operated lucrative trading posts for miners, while most of the Brooklyn pioneers worked placer mines along the American River.
 With the gold they unearthed, by July 1849, about half of the Brooklyn pioneers outfitted wagons and headed over the Sierras to Salt Lake City on a new route built by veterans of the Mormon Battalion.
 Their Mormon Emigrant Trail through Carson Pass became the main route west for gold seekers to reach the mining regions.

 In 1851, church leaders from Utah recruited about half of the remaining Brooklyn pioneers to build another Mormon colony at San Bernardino.
 Two Brooklyn Saints went to the Sandwich Islands, while most of the rest returned to their lives in the eastern states.